Pets

 Does a foreign resident have to register their dog in Korea?

-What is the difference between an internal microchip and an external tag?
+What is the difference between an internal chip and an external tag?

 What is the fine if I do not register my dog?